Cerelac Baby Food: Stages, When To Start, And How To Feed

 You can decide the right time to start solids under pediatric guidance.
 But it is best to avoid starting solids before four months of age due to the following reasons (4):

 1. Introducing complementary food early reduces the frequency of breastfeeding.
-This may lead to low iron stores in infants since the highly bio-available iron in breastmilk is replaced by added iron of complementary feed (5).
+This may lead to low iron stores in infants since the high bio-available iron in breastmilk is replaced by added iron of complementary feed (5).

 1. Digestive issues might crop up as the baby’s digestive system is still developing.